Hsiungg/NYCU_AIMI/lab1/README.md

-# Chest X-ray Classification Project
+# Lab1 - Chest X-ray Classification

 ## Project Overview
 This project implements **binary chest X-ray image classification** using deep learning models such as **ResNet-18**, **ResNet-50**, and **Swin V2**.